guidoism/escape/inspiration/jonesforth.md

         .int EXIT               // Return.

 /*
-        ' (TICK) is a standard FORTH word which returns the codeword pointer of the next word.
+        ' (TICK) is a standard Forth word which returns the codeword pointer of the next word.

         The common usage is: